Skip to main content

 D. The Election Process

-Election ballots or electronic voting instruction and notifications are mailed to each Flight Attendant before the start of a new term of office with the names of the nominees for each Local Council office listed in alphabetical order.
-Where no one is nominated or only one flight attendant has indicated a Commitment to Serve, you will see a blank or only one name.
+Election ballots or electronic Voting Notices and Instructions (VNI) are mailed to each Flight Attendant before the start of a new term of office with the names of the nominees for each Local Council office listed in alphabetical order.
+Where no one is nominated or only one Flight Attendant has indicated a Commitment to Serve, you will see a blank or only one name.

 Even at this point, you can decide to be a candidate for office by announcing a write-in campaign.
-If a paper ballot is being used your name will not appear on the election ballot and must be handwritten in the space provided on the ballot.
-If the elections are being conducted via electronic ballot, the members wishing to vote for you must search for your first or last name in the search function of the online ballot system.
+During the election period members wishing to vote for you must search for your first or last name in the search function of the online ballot system.
 Running a successful write-in campaign requires extra effort on your part because your flying partners will need to be informed about your candidacy.

-On the count date, ballots are validated and tallied by AFA-CWA staff serving on the Ballot Certification Committee.
-The count can be witnessed by any interested Member in good standing who attends at her or his own expense.
+On the count date, ballots are validated and tallied by AFA-CWA staff serving on the Ballot Certification Committee (BCC).
+The count can be witnessed by any interested member in good standing who attends at her or his own expense.

 The eligible candidate receiving the greatest number of election votes will be certified as the officer-elect.
 There is no requirement that the successful candidate receive a majority of the valid ballots returned.

-In the event of a tie between two or more nominees in the election process, a third secret mail ballot will be circulated as soon as practical after the initial balloting is completed.
+In the event of a tie between two or more nominees in the election process, a run-off ballot will be circulated as soon as practical after the initial balloting is completed.

-Certified election results for all category elections are mailed to successful candidates.
-Members may access the results via the AFA-CWA Election Website www.afacwa-elections.org
+Certified election results for all category elections are emailed to successful candidates.
+Members may access the results via the AFA-CWA Election Website www.afacwa.org/elections

 III.
 Voting Procedures